Individual Bar and

 hiking, and playing ice hockey.
 In his free time you can find

-him hiking with his wife Rachel, son Caleb, and their dog Sasha.
+him hiking with his wife Rachel, his two sons and their dog Sasha.

 What Hebrew prayers will the Bar or Bat Mitzvah student learn?

 Our emphasis is on prayers we think every Jew should

 know for general Jewish living.
 Among other prayers such as

 Barchu, Shema and V'ahavtah, you will learn the full Friday